-Beca is involved in the crowd modelling at the Rio Olympics, and crowd modelling involves looking at spectator movements from one place to another.
+Beca was involved in the crowd modelling at the Rio Olympics which involves looking at spectator movements from one place to another.
 In this case, it’s people jumping off the trains and buses, and making their way into the venue.

 The main inputs to crowd modelling are the competition schedule and the capacity of the venues.
-They’re really important because we’re looking at when people arrive.
+This is really important because it looks at when people arrive.

-When we’ve been designing the flows, in particular at the Olympic Park, we’ve come up with a solution that has the majority of people walking on the right-hand side.
-This comes more naturally and is going to be easier to manage than trying to force people to do something that they’re not used to.
+When we designed the flows, in particular at the Olympic Park, we came up with a solution that had the majority of people walking on the right-hand side.
+This proved to be more natural and was easier to manage than trying to force people to do something that they’re not used to.

-When we’re doing crowd modelling, there are a number of tools that we can use.
-For quick and easy calculations, and Excel spreadsheet is all you need.
-The more detail you need to go into, we can start using special computer software that simulates the movement of people.
-What that ends up with is a drawing of the venue and then you get ‘little dots’ running around, leaving the venue, going through the walkways and leaving the exit.
+When we’re crowd modelling, there are a number of tools that we can use.
+For quick and easy calculations, an Excel spreadsheet is all that's needed.
+The more detail we need to go into, the more we start looking at special computer software that simulates the movement of people.
+What we end up with is a drawing of the venue and ‘little dots’ running around, leaving the venue, going through the walkways and leaving the exit.

-As part of that, the software knows about the interactions between people and will speed people up or slow people down depending on how many people are around.
+As part of that, the software knows about the interactions between people and speeds people up or slows people down depending on how many people are around.

 Olympics are a one-off opportunity.
 It’s a huge event and it only lasts for two weeks for the Olympics and two weeks for the Paralympics.
 The world’s watching and there’s one opportunity to get it right.
 If you don’t, everybody’s is going to know about it.